Did you know that if the pages of your site take more than 3 seconds to load the user loses interest and leaves?

 This is even truer if you are a photographer and the images represent an important portion of your site.

-Think about yourself:
+Just think about yourself:

 Don’t you lose patience when a site takes too long to load?
 I’m sure you do!